KingPin/PingPanda/README.md

 # PingPanda

-PingPanda is a Dockerized script that performs periodic checks for DNS resolution, ping responses, and website availability.
-It logs the results to a specified directory and can be configured to log to the terminal as well.
+PingPanda is a versatile monitoring script that performs periodic checks for DNS resolution, ping responses, website availability, and SSL certificate expiry.
+It logs the results to a specified directory and can send notifications to Slack, Microsoft Teams, and Discord.

 ## Features

 - DNS resolution checks
 - Ping checks
 - Website availability checks
+- SSL certificate expiry checks
 - Configurable logging to file and terminal
 - Log rotation
+- Notifications to Slack, Microsoft Teams, and Discord

 ## Prerequisites